awaytoday/OcramTower/README.md

 The main page is OcramTower-prealpha1.html and it might take a while to load.
 I recommend you open it in a private tab or in Internet Explorer 10+.

+An improved page is OcramTower-prealpha2.html, it has more of the images loaded in memory though it makes very little usage of the occupied rooms.
+The top 40~ floors are still incomplete as of June 17, 2014 but the whole tower will look logical and pretty soon.